erckert/bindNode24/README.md

 # bindNode24
 Implementation is heavily based on the works of Littmann, et al. with [bindEmbed21DL](https://github.com/Rostlab/bindPredict/blob/master/bindEmbed21DL.py) [1].
 The implementation of bindNode24 builds on top of bindNode23 [2], a method to predict whether a residue in a protein is binding to metal ions, nucleic acids (DNA or RNA), or small molecules that has been developed by Franz Birkeneder under my supervision.
 For the Graph Neural Net method, bindNode23 uses ProtT5 embeddings [3] as input to a 2-layer GNN.
-Since bindNode23 is based on single sequences, it can easily be applied to any protein sequence.

 ## Table of Contents